keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 33
+- Looked at the puzzle of the week..
+	- Encounter Surface
+- Clash of Code! with Alencruser and vizghar

 ## Day 32
 - Note taking on data structures
 - Watching [Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://youtu.be/RBSGKlAvoiM) from free code camp